California High School Exit Exam: Composition

 The CAHSEE was divided into two main sections: English-language arts (ELA) and mathematics.

 The English section included about 80 multiple-choice questions and requires students to write one or two multi-paragraph essays.

 The essay portion provided a question that prompts the student to write a persuasive essay, a business letter, a biography, a reaction to literature, or an analysis on the subject of the question.
 For example, in 2002, one group of students was asked to write an essay that persuaded people not to leave trash on the school grounds.
 Essay questions change with each test date.
 The essay portion was scaled out of one to four (with zeros given in special cases, such as for off-topic or non-English responses).

 The mathematics section consisted of about 90 multiple choice questions.

-The English section tested students at a 10th-grade level, and requires a score of 60% to pass; the mathematics section tested students at an 8th-grade level, and requires a score of 55% to pass.
+The English section tested students at a 10th-grade level, and required a score of 60% to pass; the mathematics section tested students at an 8th-grade level, and required a score of 55% to pass.